Toasterson/website/src/blog/Implementing Virtiofs Driver in Illumos Rust.md

 ---

 # Prefix
 In quite a few cases when I have a few specific questions about a topic, I find that a very specific guide has not been made by anyone for it.
 Like in this case where I wondered.
 So how actaually could you make a virtiofs driver for illumos in Rust.
 With Gemini DeepResearch mode I often found it made me such articles and that I enjoyed reading them.
 And since I enjoyed the read I figured other might aswell.
-Thus without further ado, here is geminis research report.

 # **An Architectural and Implementation Blueprint for a virtiofs Kernel Driver in Rust on illumos**